leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 This error message is saying Lean tried to automatically mathematically prove that `3 < List.length woodlandCritters`, which would mean that the lookup was safe, but that it could not do so.
 Out-of-bounds errors are a common class of bugs, and Lean uses its dual nature as a programming language and a theorem prover to rule out as many as possible.

-Understanding how this works requires understanding of three key ideas: propositions, proofs, and tactics.
+Understanding how this works requires an understanding of three key ideas: propositions, proofs, and tactics.

 ## Propositions and Proofs